chrisnoonan98675/site/xl-deploy/how-to/migrate-to-xl-deploy-5.1.0.markdown

 Composite packages (`udm.CompositePackage`) are deprecated as of XL Deploy 5.1.0.
 [Application dependencies]() should be used instead.

-For example, an easy way to migrate a composite package to use application dependencies is:

-1. Assume you have a composite package called C 1.0, which contains packages A 1.0 and B 1.0.
+This is an example of an easy way to migrate a composite package to a deployment package that uses application dependencies.
+Assuming you have a composite package called C 1.0, which contains deployment packages A 2.0 and B 3.0:

+1. Delete C 1.0.
-2. Create an empty deployment package called D 1.0.
+1. Create a new deployment package called C 1.0.
-3. Assign the following dependencies to D 1.0:
+1. Assign the following dependencies to C 1.0:
-    * A [1.0,1.0]
+    * A [2.0,2.0]
-    * A [1.0,1.0]
+    * B [3.0,3.0]
-4. Delete C 1.0.
-5. Rename D 1.0 to C 1.0.